darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 ### **Powering the processor**

-Since the robot has to move around its environment, a portable power source is inevitable.
-I am using the <a href="https://www.amazon.com/dp/B08BRMZ4G6">Waveshare UPS Power Module</a> for Jetson Nano.
-This UPS needs four <a href="https://www.amazon.com/dp/B0BC947XDJ">18650</a> batteries.
-It comes with a small OLED display that provides information on batteries voltage, IP address, RAM usage, etc. collected via I2C pins (SDA and SDL).
-For activating this display, a <a href="https://www.waveshare.com/wiki/UPS_Power_Module">service</a> has to be enabled on the jetson OS.
-The UPS mounted on the chassis is shown below.
+To facilitate the robot's mobility within its environment, a portable power source is indispensable.
+For this purpose, I've opted for the <a href="https://www.amazon.com/dp/B08BRMZ4G6">Waveshare UPS Power Module</a> designed for the Jetson Nano.
+This UPS module requires four <a href="https://www.amazon.com/dp/B0BC947XDJ">18650</a> batteries and includes a compact OLED display.
+The display offers real-time information on battery voltage, IP address, RAM usage, and more, obtained through I2C pins (SDA and SCL).
+To activate this display, a corresponding <a href="https://www.waveshare.com/wiki/UPS_Power_Module">service</a> must be enabled on the Jetson OS.
+The UPS, seamlessly mounted on the chassis, is depicted below.

 <div align="left">
   <img src="{{ site.baseurl }}/assets/images/ups.jpg"/>